bradleypallen/logistic-regression-sgd-mapreduce/README.md

 		--output s3n://path/to/your/bucket/test
 		--cmdenv MODEL=https://s3.amazonaws.com/path/to/your/bucket/model

-As described above for training using EMR, multiple reduce tasks will yield multiple output files in the specified output bucket; these can be simply concatenated together for use in further processing.
+As described above for training using EMR, multiple reduce tasks will yield multiple output files, each containing a confusion matrix JSON object, in the specified output bucket; these can be simply concatenated together and piped through the merge_confusion_matrices.py script to yield a single confusion matrix, as for example:

+    $ cat part-* | ./merge_confusion_matrices.py > test

 # License
 This code is provided under the terms of an MIT License [[9]].
 See the LICENSE file for the copyright notice.